 As more than 87% of the population in Borneo lives in remote areas this can create a lot of opportunities to increase the financial inclusion program.
 Most of the common people in the country do not have any kind of access to formal banking services this procedure can definitely help them to use different postal services as banking counterparts.

-Nigeria as a country is currently focussing on initiating agent banking services to all of its citizens.
+Nigeria as a country is currently focusing on initiating agent banking services to all of its citizens.
 According to the surveys it was found that the average distance between a banking service from a local Nigerian was more than 10 kilometers.
 This clearly paints a horrible picture as more than half of the population in the country does not have any access to any financial services.

 This is where agent banking services can definitely help various financial institutions to regain the trust of the common Nigerian population and help women control their financial lives through digital financial services.
 The current strategy of the country is to provide financial inclusion operations to more than 80% of the entire population.

 In the context of Kyrgyzstan, the country is using a different strategy for financial inclusion as different kinds of NRD companies have come together for the launch of KASU POST.
 It is a sort of non-postal service which can offer financial services to the common population of the country.
 By launching this service the country has enabled a new transfer service named ProTransfer.

 Through this ProTransfer service, all the migrant workers can easily send money to their relatives.
 This can also be a great solution for the digital transfer of funds as is evidenced in the case of Kyrgyzstan.
 There are already more than 400 postal services in the country that offer this service to all the people who have no access to any kind of financial services.

 Postal services are also being used for sending remittances as is evidenced in the rural parts of Africa like Ghana.
 The overall sending cost of remittances was one of the major challenges for all the migrant workers in Ghana.
 With the help of digitalization and the connection between post offices, this cost was decreased by more than 42%.